 The Department of Soil and Crop Sciences will attempt to supply all graduate students with office space.
 However, space is limited and therefore not everyone will always have an office.
-Please see Karen Allison for your assignment and keys.
+Please see Jeannie Roberts for your assignment and keys.
 Keys must be returned before leaving the program.
 The Department Clearance Form (GS 25B) will not be sent to the Graduate School until we have been notified that your thesis has been sent to the binder (if applicable) and your keys have been returned.

 Resources and Opportunities

 The Morgan Library is located in the building to the west of the Plant Sciences building.
 Graduate students may check out books for extended periods of time.